Driant Zeneli (1983, Shkoder, Albania), lives in Turin.

-In 2011 he was one of the artists who represented Albania at the 54th International Art Exhibition – Venice Biennale.
-In 2008 he won the Onufri International Contemporary Art Prize, Tirana, in 2009 the Young European Artist Award Trieste Contemporanea and in 2017 MOROSO Prize, Italy.
-He was the artistic director of Mediterranea 18, the Young Artists Biennale from Europe and Mediterranean, taking place for the first time in 2017 between Tirana and Durres.
+In 2019 and 2011 he represented Albanian Pavilion at the 58th (solo show) and 54th (group show) International Art Exhibition – Venice Biennale.
+In 2017 he won the MOROSO Prize and in 2009 the Young European Artist Award Trieste Contemporanea.
+In 2008 he won the Onufri International Contemporary Art Prize, Tirana.
+He was the artistic director of Mediterranea 18, the Young Artists Biennale from Europe and the Mediterranean, taking place for the first time in 2017 between Tirana and Durres.
 He is co-founder of Harabel Contemporary Art Platform, Tirana.
-In 2019 he will represent Albanian Pavilion at the 58th International Art Exhibition – Venice Biennale.